tencent cloud

 qcloud_cos::CosAPI cos(config);

 // 3.
-Call the object deleting API
+Call the interface for deleting objects

 qcloud_cos::DeleteObjectReq req(bucket_name, object_name);